 There is an ingredient you can add to recreate the ‘eggy’ flavour and aroma of egg – kala namuk or Indian black salt.
 Which is not black but pink!
 You can find it in Indian food stores and online.
 Give it a sniff and your nose is hit by seriously strong sulphur wafts.
 It’s has a strong flavour too, so if you use it, use with caution – a pinch really is enough.

 Cooking this for breakfast, I tend to go simple and just add in a few herbs or mushrooms.
 But if I’m using this for a quick but substantial supper, I cook a pan of additional vegetables such as courgette, mushroom, peppers and spinach, and stir them in at the end with whatever fresh herbs I have to hand.
 You can serve it on toast, or with saute potatoes or salad.
 Really, it’s up to whatever you feel like, and what ever you have in the fridge – there are no rules!
 So why not give it a try and see what combinations you can come up with.
 Let me know what your favourite turns out to be.

-Tofu scramble (serves 2) basic recipe
+Scrambled tofu (serves 2) basic recipe

 - 200 g tofu - silken, firm or extra firm drained

 - 1 small onion or shallot

 - 1 tablespoon tamari

 - pinch kala namak or Indian black salt (optional)